TheHighestBit/logpeek-server/README.md

 - **Web based frontend.** Allows for remote monitoring over the network.
 - **Built-in dashboard.** Contains system information, error count per hour over the last 24h and more.
-- **Performance first.** All log entries are kept in memory allowing for instant filtering.
-The exact amount is up to you.
+- **Performance first.** Log entries are kept in memory allowing for instant filtering.
+The exact amount is configurable.
 - **Unlimited number of applications.** Each application is configured separately, allowing for processing of log entries with different structures.
 - **Portability.** Distributed as a standalone binary.
 No installation required.
 - **Regex based search.** Regex is supported for both module and message filters.